ucsc/news-archives/source/_posts/1998-01-20-light-project.md

 author: Francine Tyler
 ---

+![\[Photo of Mike Edens\]][1] Project manager Mike Edens of AMTECH Lighting Services changes the wiring for a lighting fixture in Thimann Laboratories.
+Edens and his crew are replacing and upgrading light fixtures in more than 3,000 state-funded areas of campus in a project that is designed to help the campus conserve energy.

 SANTA CRUZ, CA--Work crews began upgrading and replacing light fixtures  on the University of California, Santa Cruz, campus earlier this month in an  effort to conserve energy.

 More than 3,000 offices, laboratories, classrooms, and other spaces in  state-funded areas of the campus will gain new full-spectrum fluorescent  lights and electronic ballasts (devices which regulate the flow of  electricity).
 Some will even receive new lighting systems.